planetarium/NCIPs/NCIP/ncip-17.md

 To simplify, `ClaimStakeReward` action should know reward policy for each users. specifically, the following changes are required:

 ## `Stake`
-`Stake` action need to record the reward policy at the time of staking.To accomplish this, we need to keep reward policy as immutable and dedicate state address per reward policy.
+`Stake` action needs to record the reward policy at the time of staking.To accomplish this, we need to keep reward policy as immutable and dedicate state address per reward policy.

 ## `Contract`